 Statistical Significance Test.
 In this test, we want to evaluate if the differences in Table 4 are statistically significant.
 Demšar [5] deals with the statistical comparison of classifiers over multiple data sets.
-They recommend the Wilcoxon Signed-Ranks Test for the comparison of two classifiers and the Friedman-Test for the comparison of multiple classifiers.
-Therefore, we use the Friedman-Test to compare all distance measures and the Wilcoxon Signed-Ranks Test for post-hoc tests.
-The Friedman-Test is significant for p < 0.001; thus we can reject the null hypothesis that all distance measures are equivalent.
-Consequently, we applied the Wilcoxon Signed-Ranks Test with $\alpha=0.05$ on the classification accuracies of Table 4.
-Table 5 shows that there is a significant difference between ConDist and the distance measures Eskin, JiaCheung, Gambaryan, OF and Overlap.
-However, the test fails for ConDist and Quang.
+They recommend the Wilcoxon-Test for the comparison of two classifiers.
+Based on their recommendation, we apply the Wilcoxon-Test with $\alpha = 0.05$ on the classification accuracies of Table 4.
+The results of this test are given in Table 5.

-Table 5.
-Results of the Wilcoxon Signed-Ranks Test comparing the classification accuracies of ConDist with each other distance measure.
-The first row contains the calculated p-value, the second row contains the result of the Wilcoxon Signed-Ranks Test: yes, if ConDist performs statistically different, no otherwise.
+Table 5: Results of the Wilcoxon-Test comparing the classification accuracies of ConDist with each other distance measure.
+The first row contains the calculated p-value, the second rwo contains the result of the Wilcoxon-Test: yes, if ConDist performs statistically different, no otherwise.